[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

-[Having finally gotten the HTC released, Ed will mount it on the MET.
+[Having finally gotten the HTC released, Ed will mount it on the MET as indicated on his cuff checklist.
 The Apollo 14 HTC is identical to the Apollo 12 HTC and will hold their tools and sample bags.
 The HTC can be seen mounted on the MET in NASA photo 70-H-1121, which was taken during a training session at the Cape on 28 August 1970.
-NASA photo S70-50763 shows the loaded HTC.]115:12:33 McCandless: (Possibly on the wrong comm circuit) You never object...(Pause)
+A modified version of NASA photo S70-50763 shows the loaded HTC.]115:12:33 McCandless: (Possibly on the wrong comm circuit) You never object...(Pause)

 115:12:40 Shepard: Say again, Houston.